uduma-sonia/project-phoenix/README.md

 - Fix date picker - Let the selected day be in view by default
 - Add service worker for offline capabilities
 - Add some text formatting options to text area component

+## Tracker

+- Allow users to input custom goal value
+- Hide tracker if the day viewed is not among days selected